The 51% Attack: Could Anyone Take Over Bitcoin?

 What a majority attacker could actually do

-That is the whole arsenal, and notice what it has in common: it touches only recent, shallow activity, and it lets the attacker rewrite only their own transactions.
+That is the whole arsenal, and notice what it has in common: it touches only recent, shallow activity.
+The attacker can rewrite only their own payments to their benefit — but other people's transactions caught in the replaced blocks can be dropped, delayed, reordered, or censored until they are mined again.
 This is precisely why merchants wait for several confirmations on large payments.
 Each block buried on top of a transaction makes reversing it exponentially more expensive, until rewriting it would mean re-mining a mountain of work.

 What it could not do — the hard limits